741 Colonel Ledyard Highway

 Councilor Saccone questioned whether other towns were doing anything different

-in Community Speaks Out.
-However, he stated that he believed that Ledyard was
+Groton heavily invested in Community Speaks Out.
+However, he stated that he

-doing a good job to level spreading the funding amongst other Organizations, similar
+believed that Ledyard was doing a good job to level spread the funding amongst other

-to how they used their American Rescue Plan Act (ARPA) Funding.
-He noted that
+Organizations, similar to how they used their American Rescue Plan Act (ARPA)

-the Community Relations Committee for Diversity, Equity & Inclusion to seek out
+for Diversity, Equity & Inclusion would also work to seek out other partners for the

 Finance Director Matthew Bonin stated that some towns have not allocated any of the